tooGeeks/playnloot/README.md

-#playnloot
+# playnloot

-> Host PUBG, CALL OF Duty, etc ESports Matches, make Players enroll in the matches, give them money prizes and earn Money!
+> Host ESports Matches of PUBG, Call of Duty, Free Fire etc, make Players enroll in the matches, give them money prizes and earn Money!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).